ryantjx/digital-asset-options-pricing/README.md

 ## Motivation
 Recently, I had an interview for a FX and Rates markets strategy team.
 During the interview, my biggest difficulty was generating a fair value.
 I was tasked with generating a Fair Value for a Futures contract, a question I completely fumbled.
 Next, I was asked to price the cost of a second-hand car.
 I fumbled that too.
 The answer was just price of COE * Tax Rebate something along that lines.
 What I also realized, is that I actually did something like this.
 I attempted to price an options contract using the Black-Scholes Model, but I stopped because "the problem got too complex" and "nobody uses the Black-Scholes Model".
 After experiencing this setback, I was so frustrated at myself.
 These are things that should be at the tips of my fingers!
 And so, this is my journey on learning to price digital asset options.

+## Goals
+1. Understanding the Greeks - Delta, Vega, Theta, Gamma.
+Definitions, values, and what are the implications of the values.
+Maybe, also how to trade the greeks.
+2. Understand Option Pricing Models - and how to make them better.
+3. Doing a project that combines both Finance + ML (Linear Regression / Tree-based Models) + Time Series (ARIMA/GARCH)
+4.

 ## Introduction
 The goal of this repository is to identify mispricing of digital asset options.
 In digital assets, retail has easy access to leverage through Perpetual contracts, which are much easier to understand and execute.
 As a result, the current options market (080125) is dominated by a few institutional players.
 My hypothesis is that the market is still highly inefficient given this understanding.
 In this repository, I will develop scripts to collect the data, run an analysis, develop multiple pricing models, and then develop trading strategies to arbitrage the mispricing of an option.